treasure-data/td-logger-java/README.md

 ### REST APIs Server Host and Port

-The Treasure Data REST APIs Server host and port can be specified using the `td.logger.api.server.host` and `td.logger.api.server.port` properties.
+The Treasure Data REST APIs Server host and port can be specified using the `td.logger.api.server.host`, `td.logger.api.server.port`, `td.logger.api.server.scheme` properties.

 Their default values are `api.treasuredata.com` and `80` respectively.